DataDog/integrations-extras/bonsai/README.md

 Navigate to [Bonsai --> Clusters][2] and click the cluster you want to integrate.
 Navigate to the Manage tab and scroll to the bottom of the page.

-Under the "Datadog Integration" section paste your API key and click "Activate Datadog"
+Under the "Datadog Integration" section paste your API key and click "Activate Datadog".

 ![snapshot](https://raw.githubusercontent.com/omc/IntegrationTemplate/master/Bonsai/images/activate_datadog.png)